Thursday August 26th, 2021, 0600-1730

 My first objective for today was to have a big breakfast in town, a mere 2 miles away.
 Next was to go up Mt Greylock, the highest mountain in Massachusetts and my second time climbing it.
-We had added it last year to mark the finish of our Long Trail…a big finale.
-Today it was just another mountain to get over but I was looking forward to it, especially the cafe on top.
+We had added it to mark the finish of our Long Trail last year…a big finale.
+Today it was just another mountain to get over but I was really looking forward to it, especially the cafe on top.

-Picky and I both got an early start, walking before it was even fully light out.
+Picky and I both got an early start, walking before it was fully light out.
 It’s nice to have found someone that also walks early.
 In town by 0630 am, we weren’t sure if anything was even open.
-We walked half a mile off trail to a large grocery store, where I wondered around the empty isles undecided about what to get…too many chiices.
+We walked half a mile off trail to a large grocery store, where I wondered around the empty isles undecided about what to buy…too many choices.
 For such a big store, their deli section left a lot to be desired.
 I settled on some yogurt, a really bad California roll, and a 1000 calorie piece of carrot cake.
-I ate all this outside the store, with my stuff stored inside one of the carts, hobo style.
-Happy Birthday to me…looks like I’ve succeeded in life.
+I ate this outside the store, with all my belongings contained in one of the carts, hobo style.
+Happy Birthday to me…looks like I’ve succeeded in life!

 On the way, I ran into Doubledown, a lady I had met on the CDT.
-She’s also finishing her triple crown so the 3 of us took a picture: a triple triple.
-We all did the CDT in 2019 and in the picture, happened to be in order of the years we did the PCT: from right to left 2016, 2017, 2018.
-Pretty cool.
+She’s also finishing her triple crown so the 3 of us took a picture: a triple triple!
+We all completed the CDT in 2019.
+In the picture, we just happened to be in order of the years we did the PCT: from right to left 2016, 2017, 2018.
+How cool is that!
 We chatted only briefly because the mosquitoes were bad and it was getting late.
 She told me her brother, Smackdown, was just behind, in town at the dollar general.
-This is a great place to meet hikertrash and it was easy to track him down.
-He’s also finishing his triple crown, after already having done the last half of the PCT this summer.
+This is always a great place to meet hikertrash and so it was easy to track him down.
+He’s also finishing his triple crown, after already having walked the last half of the PCT earlier this summer.
 I’m so glad that I got to see them again, albeit too briefly.
-On the CDT we all camped together for 2 nights, once in Pie Town and the second night at the TLC ranch.
-Good memories.
+On the CDT, we camped together for 3 nights, once at the Davilla Ranch, then in Pie Town and lastly at the TLC ranch.
+Good memories!